kwkou/815/articles/java-create-azure-website-using-java-sdk.md

         // and pass it the Azure Websites management configuration object.
         WebSiteManagementClient webAppManagementClient = WebSiteManagementService.create(config);

-        // Create an App Service plan for the网站with the specified parameters.
+        // Create an App Service plan for the WEB 应用with the specified parameters.
         WebHostingPlanCreateParameters appServicePlanParams = new WebHostingPlanCreateParameters();
         appServicePlanParams.setName(appServicePlanName);
         appServicePlanParams.setSKU(SkuOptions.Free);